 - Stylish stainless steel finish

-The Sharp Carousel® has been a leading model in microwave ovens for decades and continues to lead the world of electronic cooking appliances.
+Firstly, the Sharp Carousel® has been a leading model in microwave ovens for decades and continues to lead the world of electronic cooking appliances.

 This efficient, 900-watt unit, although not as feature-packed as some of our other models, does utilize leading microwave technology to assure you get optimal results from your cooking.